marinoqj/koratosun-airlines-microservices/README.md

 Description

 When app is running you can access to a web simulating an airline page for booking flights and buying tickets.
 If a new user make a reservation all the information about it is saved and at the same time an event is triggered with the customer data.
-These data can be used for differents microservices with different purposes like marketing, loyalty programs and more.
+These data can be used by differents microservices with different purposes like marketing, loyalty programs and more.